Keep Mice Out

 The best way to keep mice out is to block any entry holes.
 Give your trailer a good going over and look for small holes.
 Mice can come in from holes much smaller than you might think.

 During the daylight, look behind drawers and into the deep dark cabinets and cupboards.
 Look for light.
-If you see light coming in, you have a space where critters can enter.
+If you see light coming in, you have a space where critters

 At night, shine around with a flashlight.
 This works best if you have two people.
 Have one be outside and shining the light in and around the trailer.
 Have someone inside, looking for that light.
 Again, seeing light means seeing a problem area.